NicholasEisemann/Notes/README.md

 # Notes_beta_release_0.1
 My first project

-This's app develop for read, writing and add your nots.
+This application is designed for reading, writing and adding notes.
 Development was carried out on Python3.9